rehierl/node-tree-outliner/3-basic-design/3-4-0-last-nodes.md

 Note that no such clarification can be derived for the first node of a section.
 That is, because the first node of a section depends on the definition of the sectioning node (as it should be).
-In addition to that, such a definition should not require any specific first node.
+In addition to that, such a definition should not require any specific first node (i.e. no additional constraints).

 **CLARIFICATION**
 In contrary to a section's first node, it is in principle not possible to pinpoint a section's last node independently of any specific structure.
-Consequently, the relationship between a section's first and last node can not be defined accurately.
+Consequently, the relationship between a section's first and last node can not be clearly defined.

 That is, because any associated node can potentially have any number of descendant nodes.
 Because of that, and if the last node had a descendant, that last node would then not be the section's last node.
-Due to the loose associations mentioned earlier, the node tree and the section's definition would then be in conflict with each other.
+Due to the loose associations mentioned earlier, the node tree and the section's definition would then be, if one would try to pinpoint a section's last node, in conflict with each other.

 <!-- ======================================================================= -->
 ## question